 Guided by the belief that artists are made, not born, Gage strives to educate, enrich and engage artists and the community in the visual arts.
 Gage offers instruction in the principles of drawing, painting and sculpting and is dedicated to helping students of all ages and skill levels realize themselves as artists in contemporary society.
 At Gage Academy of Art, our employees are dedicated to helping and expanding the Gage community in the artistic world.
 Gage is always interested in professionals joining our team and share our vision.
 When you join Gage, you become a part of a community.

-Program Monitors receive a 70% discount off tuition of their designated class(es) in exchange for assisting instructors, facilities, and volunteering at one of our events.
+Program Monitors receive a 55% discount off tuition of their designated class(es) in exchange for assisting instructors, facilities, and volunteering at one of our events.
 The studio monitor needs to be dedicated to the class dates and fully understand the requirements before applying.
-Currently, all spring monitor positions are filled.
-Gage will accept summer monitor applications between May 9th and May 27th in the first round of monitor assignments.
-Awarded monitors will receive an email if accepted the week of May 28th with additional instructions for registering.
+Gage accepts monitor applications on a rolling basis.
+Awarded monitors will receive an email with additional instructions for registering.
 To apply, please read the requirements below and fill out an application to be considered.

 Please fill out a Studio Monitor Application Form

 For anyone interested in one of our upcoming volunteer opportunities, please email our Volunteer Coordinator.